zanton123/HaSAPPy/RunninHaSAPPy.md

 …
 ```

-If library was sequenced pair-end and user wants to make pair-end alignment second fastq file should be provided
+If pair-end read sequencing was used and pair-end alignment should be performed a second fastq file should be provided.
+> **Note:** The order of file names must be the same as in  `@2C)` and  `@2D)` to ensure that HaSAPPy matches the correct read pairs and experiments:
 ```
 Location of input file 2 (if pair-end) (add additional lines if necessary):
 @2E)